sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/01_shared-contexts/04_java/shared-contexts-java.md

         }));
 ```

-If the specified shared context object does not exist, it will be created.
+If the specified shared context object doesn't exist, it will be created.
 In the example above, the changes to the context object can be handled in the `context.data(data -> {})` callback.

 ## Updating a Context